louiswilliams/queueup-spotify/README.md

 ## Setup

 The `/spotify.key` configuration file is required to run the server  properly.
 An example configuration file is located in `/spotify.key.example`.
-All of the requried parameters can be obtained by creating Spotify Developer account, and then a [Spotify Application](https://developer.spotify.com/my-applications).
+Most of the requried parameters can be obtained by creating Spotify Developer account, and then a [Spotify Application](https://developer.spotify.com/my-applications).
+The `encryptionSecret` is your password to encrypt refresh tokens on the server side.

 The `/env.json` configuration file is required with three fields, *name* (environment), *host* (current hostname, like queueup.louiswilliams.org), and  *port* (server listen port)